Haunting haute-couture finishes off London Fashion Week

 "I was thinking about perfection, being the perfect homemaker," Meadham told the publication in an online posting.

-"People want to trivialize women's interests...I bake all the time; keep my home clean.
+"People want to trivialise women's interests...I bake all the time; keep my home clean.
 I'm obsessed with perfection; that's what got me going in the first place," he said.

 Belgrade-born Roksanda Ilincic echoed the mood at her show, where models in pale pink and black drifted down the catwalk.